Cal Poly Center for Innovation & Entrepreneurship Announces 2022 Summer Accelerator Cohort

-SAN LUIS OBISPO — Cal Poly’s Center for Innovation and Entrepreneurship (CIE) has accepted seven startup companies into this year’s SLO HotHouse Summer Accelerator program.
+SAN LUIS OBISPO — The Cal Poly Center for Innovation & Entrepreneurship (CIE) accepted seven startup teams to their Summer Accelerator program.

-The CIE opens a world of entrepreneurial opportunity to Cal Poly students, faculty and community members, and promotes entrepreneurial activity and dialogue across the university and throughout San Luis Obispo County.
-For more information, go to http://cie.calpoly.edu/.
+The CIE opens a world of entrepreneurial opportunities to Cal Poly students, faculty and community members and promotes entrepreneurial activity and dialogue across the university and throughout San Luis Obispo.
+For more information, visit https://cie.calpoly.edu/.

 The HotHouse is a community space for Cal Poly for Center and Innovation Entrepreneurship off-campus programs created through the efforts of Cal Poly, the city and county of San Luis Obispo, the business community and the CIE.
 The goal of the HotHouse is to support students and community members as they work to create new innovations and start business ventures.
 For more information, visit http://cie.calpoly.edu/hothouse.